 What Does Trump Have to Do With This?

 Paramount’s acquisition bid is personal to President Trump.
-According to a regulatory filing, one of the investors behind the deal is Affinity Partners, a private equity firm led by Trump’s son-in-law, Jared Kushner.
+According to a regulatory filing, one of the investors behind the deal was Affinity Partners, a private equity firm led by Trump’s son-in-law, Jared Kushner — though the company pulled out of the bid about a week later.

 Trump also has deep ties to Larry Ellison, the head of Oracle, which the president has tapped to manage TikTok’s U.S data and algorithm and partnered with on a deal to grow America’s AI infrastructure.
 Ellison’s son, David Ellison, has been the chairman and chief executive of Paramount since August 2024, when his company, Skydance Media, purchased Paramount for $8 billion.
 Since then, Paramount Skydance has made six unsuccessful offers to purchase Warner Bros., claiming that WBD’s board of directors “never engaged meaningfully” with any of its proposals.